DylanMorison/DB_Final_Project/README.md

 1. inside of /server run command npm run dev
 2. frontend will start on localhost:3000 and Backend will start on localhost:5000

+## NOTE: All DB connection related things are inside DbService.js